Fernando Muslera: 2024–25 season

-Muslera became the player who has played the most games for Galatasaray in the Süper Lig by taking the field against Konyaspor in the match played on 24 January 2025.
+Muslera became Galatasaray's most-capped player ever in the Süper Lig by taking the field against Konyaspor on 24 January 2025.
 With this match, Muslera, who played in the Süper Lig for the 429th time, left Bülent Korkmaz behind and went down in club history.

 He scored his second career goal from a penalty on 18 May 2025 during a 3–0 win against Kayserispor that secured the 2024–25 Süper Lig title.

 In a press conference on 29 May, Muslera announced that the İstanbul Başakşehir match on the following day would be his last for Galatasaray.
 Muslera won a total of 19 trophies in his Galatasaray career.
-On May 30, 2025, in the last match of the season, İstanbul Başakşehir, Fernando Muslera stayed on the pitch until the 88th minute of the match, and in the 88th minute, he wore the number 25 jersey, which he wore in the opening match of the 2011-12 season on September 11, 2011 against the same opponent, and said goodbye to Galatasaray, leaving his place to Günay Güvenç.
-Twelve days after the match, on June 11, 2025, Muslera left Turkey.
+On 30 May 2025, in the last match of the season, İstanbul Başakşehir, Fernando Muslera stayed on the pitch until the 88th minute of the match, and he wore the number 25 jersey, which he wore in the opening match of the 2011-12 season on 11 September 2011 against the same opponent, and said goodbye to Galatasaray, leaving his place to Günay Güvenç.
+Twelve days after the match, on 11 June 2025, Muslera left Turkey.

 Estudiantes

-On 24 June 2025, Muslera transferred to the Argentine club Estudiantes.
-He signed a contract with the club until December 2026.
+On 24 June 2025, Muslera transferred to Argentine club Estudiantes, on a contract until December 2026.